 Tata Chemicals International Pte.
-Ltd. (the 'Company') is incorporated in the Republic of Singapore.
-The address of the Company's registered office is at 78 Shenton Way, #17-01/02, Singapore 079120.
+Ltd. ('the Company') is incorporated in the Republic of Singapore.
+The address of the Company's registered office is at 78 Shenton Way, #14-02, Singapore 079120.

 The principal activity of the Company is that of general wholesaler trade and an investment holding company.
+With effect from 1 October 2022, the Company has temporarily suspended its trading activities.